flexiblepower/powermatcher-documentation/CreationOfDeviceAgent.md

     }
 ```

-And the PowerMatcher Runtime has to be able to set the `Context`:
+And the PowerMatcher Runtime has to be able to set the `Context`.
+The Context is supplied by the FlexiblePower Base API.
+It takes care of the clock and allows the Agent to schedule a `Runnable`.
+In this example the Agent will schedule a doBidUpdate() with a delay of 0 zero seconds and at a fixed interval equal to bidUpdateRate().
+See [FlexiblePower Base API]() for more scheduling options

 ```
     @Override